-In case of rejection of the recourse by the Constitutional Court and if the President of the Republic persists in his refusal, the President of the National Assembly promulgates the law within the conditions and the time periods provided for above.
+In case of rejection of the recourse by the Constitutional Court, the President of the Republic promulgates the law within the conditions and time periods provided for above.

-The President of the Republic, on his own initiative, or on proposal of the government, or on proposal of the National Assembly taken by the absolute majority of its members may, during the time of the sessions, submit to referendum any bill of law concerning application of the principles contained in the Preamble or the Preliminary Title of the Constitution and directly or indirectly concerning the functioning of the institutions.
+The President of the Republic, on his own initiative, or on proposal of the Government, or on proposal of the National Assembly taken by the absolute majority of its members may, during the time of the sessions, submit to referendum any bill of law concerning application of the principles contained in the Preamble or the Preliminary Title of the Constitution and directly or indirectly concerning the functioning of the institutions.